- Aim/Focus

 -

-Are draft standards field tested / piloted for relevance and auditability during the development process?
+Are draft standards field tested / piloted for relevance and auditability through the development and revision processes?

 Possible answers